1. Home

 By: Adam Burns

 Nestled between the beautiful shores of Ludington, Michigan and Manitowoc, Wisconsin, a grand vessel by the name of the S.S.
-Badger plies back and forth across Lake Michigan, carrying passengers, vehicles, and memories.
+Badger continues to make the 62-mile journey across Lake Michigan, carrying passengers, vehicles, and memories.

 921841284671225372836892398637.jpgChesapeake & Ohio SW9 #5256 unloads the "Badger" at Ludington, Michigan during the 1950s.